 |

 Assoc.
-Prof. Shaolun HuangTsinghua Shenzhen International Graduate School, China Shao-Lun Huang (Member, IEEE) received the B.S. degree with honor from the Department of Electronic Engineering, National Taiwan University, Taipei, Taiwan, in 2008, and the M.S. and Ph.D. degree from the Department of Electronic Engineering and Computer Sciences, Massachusetts Institute of Technology, Cambridge, MA, USA, in 2010 and 2013.
-From 2013 to 2016, he was was a Postdoctoral Researcher jointly in the Department of Electrical Engineering with the National Taiwan University and the Department of Electrical Engineering and Computer Science, Massachusetts Institute of Technology.
-Since 2016, he has joined Tsinghua-Berkeley Shenzhen Institute, Shenzhen, China, where he is currently an tenured Associate Professor.
-His research interests include information theory, communication theory, machine learning, and social networks. |
+Prof. Shaolun HuangTsinghua Shenzhen International Graduate School, China Shao-Lun Huang received the B.S. degree with honor in 2008 from the Department of Electronic Engineering, National Taiwan University, Taiwan, and the M.S. and Ph.D. degree in 2010 and 2013 from the Department of Electronic Engineering and Computer Sciences, Massachusetts Institute of Technology.
+From 2013 to 2016, he was working as a postdoctoral researcher jointly in the Department of Electrical Engineering at the National Taiwan University and the Department of Electrical Engineering and Computer Science at the Massachusetts Institute of Technology.
+Since 2016, he has joined Tsinghua-Berkeley Shenzhen Institute, where he is currently a tenured associate professor.
+His research interests include information theory, communication theory, machine learning, and statistics.

 Assoc.
 Prof. Ling LiuXidian University, China